dbuezas/eq3btsmart/readme.md

 ### Setting schedules

-The internal schedules of the Auto mode can be set via a service
+The internal schedules of the Auto mode can be set via a service.
+Use *Devices* or *Areas* as target, not entities.

 <img width="445" alt="image" src="https://user-images.githubusercontent.com/777196/204042126-b0e434cb-eceb-487b-bf0c-7ce178904622.png">